zunzun/pyeq2/Examples/GUI/README.txt

 On Debian or Ubuntu Linux, you can use this command:

-sudo apt-get install python-wxglade python-scipy python-matplotlib
+sudo apt-get install python-wxtools python-scipy python-matplotlib

 On other operating systems, try the Canopy Express Free version: